JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 "There is no certainty.
 At the end of the day, it doesn't matter how many audits you go through; it doesn't matter how much testing you do.
 Sometimes there are bugs.[^bug-20] ny bug bounties you go through.

+compare with direct "there will be bugs (NOT VERBAITM)" affirming software mindset to somethign [as important](https://stellar.expert/blog/tiny-things-matter-or-detective-novel-featuring-stellar-dex) as markets.

 [^bug-20]: Very very very heavily implicate the community's satefty approach in re https://youtu.be/rbjFjda3_UI?t=7080. re id might we "take a minute, do things slow, do them steady, do them the right way from the onset, and fix the bug?" [like done in re the p20 bug delay community-wide decision] which requisities framign disinterop re earely early convo from _Anuxya?_ about interaction between native/soroab n for liq (butt careful b/c now we're implicating another thing which is materially expansive, albeit related implicately)